Better Auth Integration Guide

 return ( <div> <h1>Welcome, {session.user.name}</h1> <p>Email: {session.user.email}</p> </div> ); }

-Output: Renders user information only for authenticated users, redirects others to sign-in.
+Output: Renders user info for authenticated users; redirects unauthenticated to sign-in.

-Input: User has enabled 2FA and wants to sign in, marking the device as trusted.
+Input: User has 2FA enabled and wants to sign in, marking device as trusted.

 export const auth = betterAuth({